kumahq/kuma/docs/madr/decisions/039-meshservice-api.md

   - ip: <kube_cluster_ip> # or kuma VIP
     type: Kubernetes # | Kuma
 ```

+Ports in Service can be named, so we can also name ports in MeshService.
+Target port can reference port in container by name.
+To avoid trying to resolve this port to a real port, we also support `targetPort#name`.
+To support this, we'll also enhance our Dataplane model, so it's possible to name the inbound.

 To try to keep this MADR reasonable when it comes to length, next MADRs will cover
 * Multizone strategy.